 If you want to go to Jakarta in the city, you must also apply for a SIKM (Surat Ijin Keluar Masuk = “entry and exit permit”).
 This does not apply to transit at Jakarta airport.

-No short-term visas (Tourist / Social / Business Visa) are currently issued for foreign citizens.
-The Visa On Arrival is also suspended until further notice.
+No short-term visas (Tourist / Social / Business Visa) are currently issued for foreign citizens, visa On Arrival is also suspended until further notice.

 The Immigration Service has provided a free Emergency Stay Permit for visitors who entered the country after February 5 and are in the country.
 This is valid until July 13th.
 Thereafter, visitors have 30 days to leave the country or to extend their visas under certain conditions.